rahul12098/weatherapp/README.md

 # weatherapp

-// In this solo project i have tried my best to create a "sonewhat clone " of the weather apps currently available in the internet this days.
+// In this solo project i have tried my best to create a "somewhat clone " of the weather apps currently available in the internet this days.
 Currently i am working on it.
 I have uploaded the html and css style sheet repository .
 I am left with the javascript which i am currently working on .